 Experian IdentityWorks review: Summary

-As an IdentityWorks subscriber, should you suffer identity theft, you receive access to an insurance policy that reimburses you for expenses related to your efforts to restore your identity.
+If you do subsequently suffer identity theft, you receive access to an insurance policy that reimburses you for expenses related to your efforts to restore your identity.
 This policy is worth up to $1 million in reimbursement.
 It covers direct expenses, such as hiring an attorney or a CPA to help you.
 Should you miss work while trying to recover your identity, you also can receive reimbursement.

 These are basic features that all identity theft protection services should provide.
-IdentityWorks sets itself apart by tapping into Experian’s expertise related to helping consumers manage their credit.
+IdentityWorks sets itself apart by tapping into Experian’s expertise related to helping consumers manage their credit activity.

 Experian is one of the three major credit bureaus in the United States.
 Consequently, IdentityWorks really focuses on helping you protect your credit information.
-If you have a greater interest in basic identity theft protection services and less interest in understanding your credit score and related items, IdentityWorks may not appeal to you as much as another service.
+If you have a greater interest in basic identity theft protection services and less interest in understanding your credit score and credit reports, IdentityWorks may not appeal to you as much as another service.

 I like how IdentityWorks makes the process of freezing your credit report extremely easy.
 This is one of the best ways to ensure that no one opens lines of credit in your name without your knowledge.